Get 80% off your plan for your first 3 months*

 Getting a business license involves several steps.
 While requirements vary by location, this general process applies to most applications.

-2. Research your specific requirements: Check federal requirements for your industry.
-Visit your state's Secretary of State website.
-Contact your city or county clerk's office.
-Identify all required licenses and permits for your business type and location.
+Check federal requirements for your industry at SBA.gov.
+Visit your state's Secretary of State website for state-level licenses.
+Contact your city or county clerk's office for local permits.
+Make a list of every license and permit your business type and location require.

-4. Complete and submit your application: Fill out application forms carefully.
-Double-check all information for accuracy.
+Fill out application forms carefully and double-check all information for accuracy.
 Submit payment for required fees.
-Keep copies of all submitted materials.
+Keep copies of all submitted materials for your records.

-5. Follow up and track progress: Monitor your application status.
-Respond promptly to requests for additional information.
-Processing times range from same-day to several weeks; for instance, the IRS states that if you apply for an EIN by mail, you'll get your EIN in about four weeks.
+Monitor your application status and respond promptly to any requests for additional information.
+Processing times range from same-day approval to several weeks; for example, the IRS states that if you apply for an EIN by mail, you'll get your EIN in about four weeks.

 Use Xero to manage your business with confidence